Northern lights – Energy from out of space pouring in

 Skál to the northern lights!
 The start of the aurora hunting season, at the end of August in Reykjavík.

 @ Have you experienced the otherworldy beauty of the Aurora?
 Let me know in the comment section below.
 I’d love to hear from you!
-Your questions, comments and suggestions can also be helpful for other readers.
+Your questions, comments and suggestions are also helpful for other readers and travellers.
 Thank you for sharing.

 Follow Wilderness Coffee & Natural High on Facebook and Instagram for more stories.